 When growing outdoors, make sure that exposure to rain and humidity is limited.
 It is ready for harvest earlier than most strains (mid-September) and provides eight ounces per plant.

-Tip #3 – Prune your Purple Kush for maximum yield
+Tip #3 for Growing Purple Kush – Prune Your Purple Kush for Maximum Yield

 Pruning the plant is normally a good idea for any marijuana strain, but especially for Purple Kush.
 When you do it correctly, you find it easier to care for the plants due to the decreased height, benefit from powerful stems, and you end up with an increased yield.